bytex-solutions/snamp/docs/main.md

 * [Monitoring connected resources using Groovy](gateways/groovy-adapter.md) - how to collect and process management information from SNAMP using Groovy scripts
 * **SNAMP Instrumentation Library** - how enable send monitoring and tracing information from your applications to SNAMP
   * [for Java](instrumentation/java.md) - for Java-based applications
+* [Resource Discovery](resource-discovery.md) - how to automatically register new resources in SNAMP using REST API

 ## Advanced Topics